wp-plugins/pulsemaps/readme.txt

  * Click on map to open a large map with more details and statistics
  * Works on all popular browsers
  * Lightweight plugin (does not need a lot of disk space)
- * Free (but paid plan available for extra features)

 == Installation ==